Biographies

 Blessed Bartolo Longo abandoned his Catholic faith for Spiritism and then Satanism.
 Professor Vincent Pepe and Father Emmanuel Robero were able to lead him back to Christ.
 Then then became the founder of Our Lady of the Rosary of Pompei.

 Venerable Bernard Clausi was a devout Minim friar well known in Italy, but, by God's permission, he seems to have been obsessed by Satan.
 He asked, "How is it that I have lost my God without knowing it?"
 His feeling off being possessed by the Devil and of being abandoned by God persisted for years, so that he could hardly eat or sleep.
-In the last moments of his life, all changed.
-He was tranquil and joyful.

 END of Catholic Biographies